AMA-Bench: Evaluating Long-Horizon Memory for Agentic Applications: The Agent

 In this paper, we introduced \nickname Bench to bridge the disparity between natural language-centric evaluations and the machine-generated, causally grounded nature of real-world agent trajectories.
 Our systematic analysis revealed that memory architecture is the primary determinant of performance, highlighting the limitation of lossy compression and similarity-based retrieval for dense, objective information.
-To address these challenges, we proposed \nickname Agent, which leverages a Causality Graph and Hybrid Tool-Augmented Retrieval to significantly outperform state-of-the-art baselines.
+To address these challenges, we proposed AMA-Agent, which leverages a Causality Graph and Hybrid Tool Augmented Retrieval to significantly outperform sota baselines.
 A limitation of this study is its focus on in-episode memory; future work should extend these rigorous standards to cross-task scenarios involving lifelong learning.